 Technology and Electronic Commerce

-We counsel clients on liability issues arising from use of the Internet and the World Wide Web, including the Digital Millennium Copyright Act (DMCA), the Children’s Online Protection Act (COPA), the Anticybersquatting Consumer Protection Act (ACPA), the Uniform Electronic Transactions Act (UETA), the Electronic Signatures in Global & National Commerce Act (E-Sign), Section 230 of the Communications Decency Act, and other state and federal laws and pending legislation affecting online businesses.
+We counsel clients on liability issues arising from use of the Internet and the World Wide Web, including the Digital Millennium Copyright Act (DMCA), the Children’s Online Privacy Protection Act (COPPA), the Anticybersquatting Consumer Protection Act (ACPA), the Uniform Electronic Transactions Act (UETA), the Electronic Signatures in Global & National Commerce Act (E-Sign), Section 230 of the Communications Decency Act, and other state and federal laws and pending legislation affecting online businesses.

 Services we provide include:

 - Negotiating a multi-year Master Services Agreement and software licenses with a large financial services technology provider on behalf of a financial institution.

 - Negotiating a multi-year, multi-million dollar software license and services agreement with a major footwear and apparel manufacturer on behalf of a technology vendor.

 - Guiding a non-profit organization through the complex interaction of federal and state law relating to charitable raffles on the Internet, resulting in over $15 million being raised and donated since inception.

 - Negotiating a strategic alliance agreement, restricted stock agreement and software license agreement with and investment in a startup online insurance company.